stpope/CSL6/README.md

 ### Show me some code!

 CSL code is procedural C++ using the unit generator model.
-To make a sine oscillator with a crescendo (getting louder) and a glissando (getting higher in frequency) over 5 seconds, you could write the following.
-The runTest() function is a test aid that simply plays the given unit generator for the specified time (default = 3 seconds).
+As a near-trivial example, to make a sine oscillator with a crescendo (getting louder) and a glissando (getting higher in frequency) over 3 seconds, you could write the following.
+The runTest() function is a test aid that simply plays the given unit generator for the specified time.

     /// Apply a glissando and swell to a sine oscillator with LineSegments

     void testSweep() {
-        Osc vox;                                    // Create a wave-table oscillator LineSegment gliss(3, 40, 5000);             // Create 2 line-segments, the freq line (dur val1, val2)
+        Osc vox;                                    // Create a wave-table oscillator LineSegment gliss(3, 40, 5000);             // Create 2 line-segmentsl first the freq line (dur, val1, val2)
         LineSegment swell(3, 0.000001, 0.5);        // the ampl line gets louder
         vox.setFrequency(gliss);                    // apply freq function to vox vox.setScale(swell);                        // apply ampl function to vox
-    //  vox.dump();                                 // print out the internals of the oscillator logMsg("playing swept sin with line segment...");   // print a message runTest(vox);                               // play vox for 3 seconds logMsg("done.\n");
+    //  vox.dump();                                 // print out the internals of the oscillator logMsg("playing swept sin with line segment...");   // print a message runTest(vox, 3);                            // play vox for 3 seconds
+        logMsg("done.\n");
     }

 If you compiled this into a main() function and linked it with the CSL library, you'd have a stand-alone program that plays frequency sweeps.
-CSL gets interesting when you add the functionality to (1) read in-coming audio and process it (as in an audio plug-in), and (2) read and respond to in-coming MIDI and/or OSC messages to create sounds (as in a soft-synth).
+CSL gets interesting when you add the functionality to: (1) read in-coming audio and process it (as in an audio plug-in); (2) read and respond to in-coming MIDI and/or OSC messages to create sounds (as in a soft-synth); and (3) respond to mesages from a GUI (as in apps and games).

 ## CSL Coding Start-up